ePC: Fast and Deep Predictive Coding in Digital Simulation: The Problem of Exponential Signal Decay in State-based Predictive Coding

 This exponential signal decay has profound implications for the digital simulation of sPC networks.
-Critically, deeper layers may remain entirely untrained if optimization is terminated before any signal has arrived, with these layers now effectively representing purely random input transformations.
-Such incomplete training would be hard to detect from state convergence metrics alone, which may incorrectly suggest equilibrium has been reached based on a lack of state changes, when in reality, these layers have yet to begin meaningful optimization.
+Critically, \textbf{deeper layers may remain entirely untrained} if optimization is terminated before any signal has arrived, with these layers now effectively representing purely random input transformations.
+Such incomplete training would be hard to detect from state convergence metrics alone, which may incorrectly suggest equilibrium has been reached, when in reality, these layers have yet to begin meaningful optimization.

 A more nuanced implication emerges when considering which signals do successfully penetrate the network.
 Only hard-to-classify or mislabeled inputs could produce output gradients $\boldsymbol{\nabla_{\!\hat y}}\mathcal{L}$ that are large enough to overcome the exponential attenuation, potentially creating a systemic bias where different layers of the feedforward network train on different subsets of the data distribution.